SoftwareForScience/jiskefet-deploy/Instructions.md

 "use_local_repository": "yes",
 ```

-Be sure to have the \*.tar files in the root of jiskefet-project-v\*\* folder.
+Be sure to have the \*.tar files in the root of jiskefet-project-v\*\* folder if local repositories are to be used.
 The hierarchy should be:
 ```
 jiskefet-project-v**/
 |